Skip to content

 Two levels of descriptor

-• kaddo module --init writes architecture/module.yml — a repo describing itself as a module (name, domains, contracts it exposes/consumes).
+• kaddo module --init writes knowledge/module.yml — a repo describing itself as a module (name, domains, contracts it exposes/consumes).
 Use this inside a secondary repo.

 Terminal window